daylilyfield/coffee-annotate/README.md

   `decorator` for the actual method or function. it must return a function even if you don't need to decorate the function. this parameter is optional.

-  `name` property is the annotation's name. and `body` property is the function which is annotated. `attributes` parameter is annotation's arguments, so it could be any type.
+  `name` property is the annotated function's name. and `body` property is the function which is annotated. `attributes` parameter is annotation's arguments, so it could be any type.

 ### annotate.noAttr(name, decorator)

-same as `annotate` but annotation can't accept any attributes.
+same as `annotate` but the annotation can't accept any attributes.

+### annotate.class(name, decorator)

+- name: String

+  `name` is key of `annotations` property for constructor function aka class.

+- decorator: (clazz: Function), attributes: Any): Function

+  `decorator` for the actual class. it must return a constructor function even if you don't need to decorate the constructor function. this parameter is optional.

+  `clazz` property is the annotationed constructor function. `attributes` parameter is annotation's arguments, so it could be any type.

+### annotate.class.noAttr(name, decorator)

+same as `annotate.class` but the annotation can't accept any attributes.

 How to Test
 -----------